Davwyn/Minecraft-Murrper-Dranergize-Origin/README.md

 - Added several more mobs to the Friendly Starwisp whitelist (energyorb_nontarget.json) from multiple mods and vanilla.

+- Slight texture change to figura model to make sparks and slashes match beam colours.

 # License

 License as per the same license by FutaraDragon's Mod: